Millions of customers claimed refunds totalling billions of pounds, with banks and other financial providers fined for their conduct.

 Repayment Option Plans (ROP)

-It was recently revealed that Vanquis makes a large proportion of its profits through selling Repayment Option Plans (ROP), a good example of the 'new PPI-style product.
+It was revealed back in 2011 that Vanquis makes a large proportion of its profits through selling Repayment Option Plans (ROP), a good example of the then new PPI-style product.

-Like PPI, ROP policies require a single monthly repayment, often as a proportion of the amount borrowed, and claim to offer borrowers protection if they suffer financial difficulty through a change in circumstances.
+Like PPI, ROP policies required a single monthly repayment, often as a proportion of the amount borrowed, and claimed to offer borrowers protection if they suffer financial difficulty through a change in circumstances.

-Unlike PPI, however, the cover takes the form of either a repayment freeze until the end of the difficulties or a payment holiday so that cardholders can skip some repayments without penalty.
+Unlike PPI, however, the cover took the form of either a repayment freeze until the end of the difficulties or a payment holiday so that cardholders could skip some repayments without penalty.

 CPP's ID theft insurance

 Also walking in PPI's footsteps were a firm called CPP.
 Mis-selling of their ID theft insurance, in partnership with some of the UK's biggest banks, got the company fined and ordered to pay compensation to customers.

 The products were sold poorly, the FSA said.
 Salespeople frequently either overstated the risk of ID theft or outright lied about what the products would cover.